REST API reference

 }

-During a rolling update, the new (child) deployment carries a parent_id field referencing the old deployment.
+During a rolling update, the new (child) deployment carries a parent_id field referencing the old deployment id (a UUID string).
+On a fresh deployment with no rolling update in progress the field is omitted (or null depending on the client).

 DELETE /deployments/{id}